Tool

 Base ampacity only

-Preset ampacity values are intended as base conductor checks before ambient correction, conductor-count adjustment, rooftop effects, or terminal limits are finalized.
-Use the custom ampacity override when project conditions require a specific approved value.
+Preset ampacity values are base references before ambient correction, conductor-count adjustment, rooftop effects, and terminal limits.

 Engineer review triggers